danupp/fpga_rbpi_sdr/README.md

 ## Changelog

 2017-12-17:
    * Initial release to new repository.
 2017-12-18:
 	* DAC A cos, DAC B sin in TX.
 2017-12-23:
 	* Coded a digital, band pass, roofing filter between ADC and downmix/decimation.
 Currently running at 100 MHz, seems a bit too fast.
 Scaling probably not correct.
 Bypassed!
 2017-12-26:
 	* Removed roofing filter.
 	* Changed to 625 ksps output from ADC.
 	* Changed decimation to 8, giving 78.125 ksps.
 Implemented 640 taps Chebyshev low pass decimation filter, running at 60 MHz.
 2017-12-28:
    * Changed decimation filter to hanning type.
 But does not work properly.
 2018-01-02:
 	* Fixed decimation filter problem.
+2018-01-03:
+   * Fixed another decimation filter problem.
+TODO: Reduce memory for buffers and make room for more taps by taking advantage of every second sample being zero after downconversion.